nginxinc/nginx-azure-workshops/labs/lab1/readme.md

     }
     ```

-5. In similar fashion create three more subnets that would be used with docker virtual machines and AKS cluster in later labs.
+5. In similar fashion create three more subnets that would be used with docker virtual machines and AKS clusters in later labs.

     ```bash
     # VM Subnet